 Black Mouth Cur Temperament

-Black Mouth Curs love to work.
-Like most working dogs, they are bred for stable, reliable temperaments.
+These dogs love to work.
+Like most working breeds, they are bred for stable, reliable temperaments.

 They are tenacious and courageous, traits that make them ideal hunting and cattle dogs.
 They are also loyal, protective, and affectionate with their families.

 Black Mouth Cur temperament is often described as confident, bold, and trusting.